And she waved: Festive pageant caps queen’s Platinum Jubilee

 Some of Britain’s best-loved cultural exports were here, from the Daleks in “Doctor Who” to James Bond’s sleek Aston Martins.
 Celebrities including singer Cliff Richard danced and sang from open-top double decker buses designed to represent the sights and sounds of each decade, beginning with the 1950s.

-Organizers expected the pageant was watched by 1 billion people around the world.
+The pageant was watched by an estimated 1 billion people around the world, organizers say.

 The keenest royal fans braved the wet, chilly weather and camped out on the Mall overnight to secure the best view of the pageant.
 Some came to see the celebrities who performed — like Ed Sheeran, who sang his song “Perfect” while a huge video screen showed pictures of the queen and her family — while others just wanted to be part of a historical moment.